Linc-tw/camelus/README.md

   - [Chieh-An Lin](http://www.cosmostat.org/people/linc/)
   - [Martin Kilbinger](http://www.cosmostat.org/people/kilbinger/)
   - [François Lanusse](http://www.cosmostat.org/people/flanusse/)

 Please feel free to send questions, feedback and bug reports to chieh-an.lin (at) cea.fr.
 Check also the package [web page](http://www.cosmostat.org/software/camelus/).

 ## Tutorial

-Go to param and modify .par files to customize parameters.
+Go to param and modify `.par` files to customize parameters.

 `$ ./camelus 1 z`
 This gives the values of the mass function from Jenkins et al. (2001) for M from 10^9 to 10^17 [M_sol h^2/Mpc^3].

 `$ ./camelus 2`
 This yields a halo list from sampling using customized parameters.

 `$ ./camelus 3`
 This creates a peak catalogue and its histogram of S/N values.
 A halo list, a galaxy list, a smoothed noise map, a smoothed noisy map will be made as well.

 `$ ./camelus 4 N`
-  This creates N independent peak lists with the same cosmology and settings from .par files.
+This creates N independent peak lists with the same cosmology and settings from `.par` files.
 Using this command can reduce the computation time, since the cosmological computations are factorized.

 `$ ./camelus 4 N Omega_m sigma_8`
-  Same as above, but the inputs Omega_m and sigma_8 will overwrite the values from .par files, and creates N independent peak lists.
+Same as above, but the inputs Omega_m and sigma_8 will overwrite the values from `.par` files, and creates N independent peak lists.

 `$ ./camelus 5`
+ABC computation which requires an observation data that we have provided an example in demo.
+Parameters are defined in `peakParam.par`.
+Only several summary statistics are available.
-  ABC computation.
-This gives a posterior probability of Omega_m-sigma_8 constraints.
+This gives posterior samples of Omega_m-sigma_8 constraints.
 Only this combination is available.
-Parameters are defined in peakParam.par.
-  This requires an observation data that we have provided an example in demo.
-  Only several summary statistics are available.